 The taxable gain is measured simply by comparing net proceeds with total cost (including costs of acquisition and enhancement expenditure).
-The rate of tax depends on your overall income and gains position for 2015/16.
-Gains will be taxed at 18% to the extent that your taxable income and gains fall within the upper limit of the income tax basic rate band and 28% thereafter.
+The rate of tax depends on your overall income and gains position for 2016/17.
+Gains will be taxed at 10% to the extent that your taxable income and gains fall within the upper limit of the income tax basic rate band and 20% thereafter.
+These CGT rates are increased to 18% and 28% for carried interest and gains on residential property.

-A special tax relief, Entrepreneurs' Relief, is available for those in business, which may reduce the tax rate on the first \pm 10m of qualifying lifetime gains to 10%.
+A special tax relief, Entrepreneurs' Relief, is available for those in business, which may reduce the tax rate on the first $\pounds 10m$ of qualifying lifetime gains to 10%.
 Generally, the relief will be available to individuals on the disposal (after at least one complete qualifying year) of:

-- all or part of a trading business carried on alone or in partnership - the assets of a trading business after cessation - · shares in the individual's 'personal' trading company - assets owned by the individual used by the individual's personal trading company or trading partnership where the disposal is associated with a qualifying disposal of shares or partnership interest.
+- all or part of a trading business carried on alone or in partnership - · the assets of a trading business after cessation

+- · shares in the individual's 'personal' trading company - assets owned by the individual used by the individual's personal trading company or trading partnership where the disposal is associated with a qualifying disposal of shares or partnership interest.